Helkozer/bank-marketing-classification/README.md

 - **Zero data leakage by design:**
   - All preprocessing (imputation, scaling, outlier capping, encoding) lives *inside* a scikit-learn `Pipeline` and is fitted only on training folds during cross-validation.
   - The decision threshold was selected on **out-of-fold predictions from the training set** — never on the test set.
 The test set was touched exactly once, at the very end.
-  - Test F1 (0.486) landing close to the threshold-selection CV F1 (0.510) confirms the model generalizes well and is not overfitted.
+  - Test F1 (0.486) landing close to the threshold-selection CV F1 (0.510) confirms the model generalises well and is not overfitted.

 ## Workflow

 ### 1. Exploratory Data Analysis
 - Uncovered hidden missing values — the dataset encodes them as the string `"unknown"` (up to 20.9% in the `default` column), invisible to `df.info()`.
-- Correlation analysis revealed strong multicollinearity among macroeconomic indicators (`emp.var.rate` ↔ `euribor3m`: r = 0.97) → redundant features dropped to stabilize the linear model.
+- Correlation analysis revealed strong multicollinearity among macroeconomic indicators (`emp.var.rate` ↔ `euribor3m`: r = 0.97) → redundant features dropped to stabilise the linear model.
 - Distribution analysis (histograms, boxplots) + outlier quantification using both **Z-score** (~7.5% of rows) and **IQR** (~20.5%) methods → decision to **cap outliers instead of removing** them, avoiding massive information loss.

 ### 2. Feature Engineering